byjosh/index_formatter/README.md

 ## Input file column order

 The input file column order by default is `ebpnt`.
+The default is also to assume that the first line of input CSV is a header row of column labels (if first row is data use the `-n` or `--noheader` option)

 The possible columns are:
 * Entry (e) - what you look up in an index